Samuel Davies (clergyman): Virginia Evangelist

 After Davies completed his studies with Blair, the Presbytery of New Castle licensed him to preach in 1746.
 He joined the New Side synod of New York, and married Sarah Kirkpatrick on October 23, 1746, while he was preaching in Pennsylvania and Delaware.

 Commissioned as an evangelist to Virginia several months later, on February 17, 1747, the 23 year old traveled south to minister to religious dissenters against the Anglican Church.
 Virginia's colonial legislature in 1743 had licensed Polegreen reading room and three others in and near Hanover County, Virginia.
 Davies eventually led seven congregations in five counties, fulfilling his duties despite frail health from tuberculosis.
 His beloved wife Sarah also died from a miscarriage on September 15, 1747, shortly before their first anniversary.
 Her death led Davies to believe that he too was near death, and he therefore threw himself wholeheartedly into his preaching ministry.

 Davies eventually recovered his health and continued to preach.
 Young Patrick Henry attended many of Davies' sermons with his mother and acknowledged that as the source of his own oratorical skills; others called Davies without peer in the pulpit during his lifetime.
 Davies returned to Virginia in May 1748, and on October 4, 1748, married Jane Holt, from a prominent Williamsburg family.
-He fathered six children with Jane, including one child who died at birth.
+He fathered six children with Jane, including one child who died at birth and William.

 As one of the first non-Anglican ministers licensed to preach in Virginia (with the now-dead Francis Makemie), Davies advanced the cause of religious and civil liberty in his era.
 Davies' strong religious convictions led him to value the "freeborn mind" and the inalienable "liberty of conscience" that the established Anglican Church in Virginia often failed to respect.
 Davies helped found the Presbytery of Hanover, encompassing all Presbyterian ministers in Virginia and North Carolina.
 He served as its first moderator and was considered the region's leading voice for religious dissenters.
 By appealing to British law and notions of British liberty, Davies agitated in an agreeable and effective manner for greater religious tolerance and laid the groundwork for the ultimate separation of church and state in Virginia that was consummated after his departure by the Virginia Declaration of Rights in 1776 and the Statute for Religious Freedom in 1786.
 Rev. Davies also served as the first minister at Providence Presbyterian Church in Louisa County, Virginia until his departure for New Jersey in 1759.